dainst/chronontology-backend/docs/rest-api-reference.md

 ## GET /:type/:queryParams

-Performs a search over all documents of the :type bucket.
+Performs a search over all documents of the :type.

 The simplest version, which returns all documents, looks like this